NA-MIC/ProjectWeek/PW30_2019_GranCanaria/README.md

 Do not add your name to this list - it is maintained by the organizers based on your paid registration.

 <!-- ORGANIZERS: please edit REGISTRANTS.md -->
-1. You could be the first to register!
+1. (Registration is open - please register and this list will be updated soon.
+We already have several dozen people planning to attend!)

 ## Statistics